Year 3. October 7. Our Department’s Hispanic Heritage.

 “I felt like I could really make a difference, especially because I’m a fluent Spanish speaker and have family members with diabetes who are trying to navigate the health system,” Dr. Torres said.
 His personal experience is reinforced by work treating patients in regions of Latin America from which many U.S. immigrants originate and at a diverse safety net hospital in Massachusetts, where he trained during residency.
 He even learned Portuguese to better serve the many Brazilian patients he encountered there.

 In keeping with his passion for education, social justice and patient care, Dr. Torres is currently pursuing a PhD in health policy and management through the STAR program.
 His dissertation is focused on how practice variation in the use of diabetes drugs like GLP-1 receptor agonists affects disparities in diabetes outcomes.
-He’ll present some of the insights he has collected so far on Oct.
-9 at Research Day.
-That includes data that suggests low-income patients on Medicare or private insurance are more likely to skip medications due to cost than those on Medicaid, as their co-pays take up a bigger chunk of their disposable income.
+He’ll present some of the insights he has collected so far at Research Day, later this week on Wednesday, Oct.
+9. He will share data that suggests low-income patients on Medicare or private insurance are more likely to skip medications due to cost than those on Medicaid, as their co-pays take up a bigger chunk of their disposable income.

 “Theoretically, private insurance is supposed to be better than Medicaid,” Dr. Torres said.
 “In lots of cases, it’s actually not — Medicaid provides better financial protection.”